rrigato/architecture/clean_craftsmanship/first_edition.md

 - Every engineer on the team leaves the code in a better place than when they checked it out because they know a passing test suite meets the business requirements

 - software engineering is breaking down large and complex systems into a set of small problems

+- Delete a test case if it requires a large complicated implementation to pass
+- Think of test case implementations as involving arrange, act and assert phases
+- Behaviour-driven-development = Verify business requirements are met by the system under test by using a given, when, then (GWT) test creation methodology

+## mock-types
+- dummy = implements an interface to do nothing as the function under test does not require the interface to be implemented, simply passed